idos-network/idos-sdk-js/README.md

 });
 ```

-See the more complete example at at [apps/idos-example-dapp](./apps/idos-example-dapp).
+See the more complete example at [apps/idos-example-dapp](./apps/idos-example-dapp).